plone/training/docs/mastering-plone/volto_custom_addon2.md

 ````

 The form is fructified by the schema QuestionAnswerPairSchema.
-It's simple, just a string field with a textarea widget for the question and a such for the answer, but with a richtext widget to have some editing and styling tools available.
+It's simple, just a string field with a TextArea widget for the question and a such for the answer, but with a RichText widget to have some editing and styling tools available.

 {file}`src/FAQ/schema.js`